 S.NO.
-EXPERIMENT NAME 1 nplementation of Data Definition language in Query Language.
-2 nplementation of Data Manipulation in Query Language.
-3 sertion & Updation of records in the database table 4 nplementation of GROUP functions (avg, count, max, min, Sum).
-5 xecution of the various type of SET OPERATORS (Union, Intersect, linus).
-6 pply the various types of Integrity Constraints on the table.
-7 reation of various types of JOINS.
-8 nplementation of Views and Indices in database.
-9 nplementation of the foreign key on the database.
-10 lodify the database structure and drop the record with structure.
+EXPERIMENT NAME 1 Implementation of Data Definition language in Query Language.
+2 Implementation of Data Manipulation in Query Language.
+3 Insertion &Updation of records in Database table 4 Implementation of GROUP functions (avg, count, max, min, Sum).
+5 Execution of the various type of SET OPERATORS (Union, Intersect, Minus).
+6 Apply the various types of Integrity Constraints on table.
+7 Creation of various types of JOINS.
+8 Implementation of Views and Indices in database.
+9 Implementation of foreign key on database.
+10 Modify the database structure and drop the record with structure.

-School Offering the Course School of Computing
+School offering the course SOC

-Course Code CSF206
+Course Code CAF612

-Course Title Advanced Java Programming
+Course Title Advance Java Programming

-Credits (L: T:P:C) 3:0:1:4
+Credits (L:T:P:C) 3:0:1:4

-Contact Hours (L: T:P) 3:0:2
+Contact Hours (L:T:P) 3:0:2

-Prerequisites (if any) CSF203
+Prerequisites (if any) None

 Course Basket Discipline Core

-This course covers advanced Java programming concepts that includes Java user interface programming and design, collections framework, multithreading, and network programming using Java.
-Students will also be introduced to other editions of Java and their technologies.
+This course covers advanced Java programming concepts that includes Java user interface programming and design, collections framework, multithreading, networking, java database programming.
+Students will also be introduced to technologies like Java beans, Servlets and JSP.

-The objectives of this course are to learn advanced java programming techniques and technologies required to build applications with good user interfaces.
+The objectives of this course are to learn advanced java programming techniques and technologies required to build applications at enterprise level with good user interface.